po1sigala/live/01-Class-Content/09-NodeJS/01-Activities/26-Stu_Obj-Destructuring/README.md

 Work with a partner to implement the following user story:

-* As a developer, I want to be able to pull out data from objects, arrays, and strings into variables.
+* As a developer, I want to be able to pull out data from objects and arrays into variables.

 ## Acceptance Criteria